Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![PClock](../../img/wso_clock.jpg)

 A clock is provided for the WSO, including a stopwatch function.
-The watch can be set by turning the knob on the left lower corner.
-The stopwatch function is being used by pressing the top right button.
+The watch can be set by turning the knob (1) on the left lower corner.
+The stopwatch function is being used by pressing the top right button (2).
 It is reset by pressing the top right button again.

 ## Accelerometer